Noncommutative momentum and torsional regularization: Elimination of ultraviolet divergences

 Now, we consider the limit of continuous four-momentum space for the sum-integral (\ref{sumint}) using (\ref{limit}).
 If $U=0$ (no torsion), this sum-integral diverges as $\sim\sum_{l=1}^\infty l^{-1}$, as expected.
 In the limit $U\rightarrow 0$, this sum-integral diverges as $\ln{U}$:

 where we denote $\zeta=U\mu^2\eta$.
 Its divergent part, divided by $(2\pi)^4$, is equal to $-1/(16\pi^2)\ln(U\mu^2)$, which is the same as the value in (\ref{Pauli}) if $U=1/\Lambda^2$.
-Accordingly, $\Lambda^2$ in Pauli-Villars regularization can be identified with $1/U$.
-Consequently, the fictitious mass $\Lambda$ is on the order of the Planck mass.
+Accordingly, $\Lambda^2$ in Pauli--Villars regularization can be identified as an effective $1/U$.\footnote{ Our regularization prescription does not introduce an explicit momentum space cutoff $\Lambda$ and thus does not have ultraviolet-infrared divergence mixing that occurs for field theories with noncommutative coordinate space that do have such a cutoff \cite{DoNe}. } Consequently, the fictitious mass $\Lambda$ is on the order of the Planck mass.
 This order of magnitude originates from the spin-torsion coupling in EC.
-Pauli-Villars regularization can thus be regarded as a mathematical technique that is equivalent to the realistic, torsional regularization.
+Pauli--Villars regularization can thus be regarded as a mathematical technique that is equivalent to the realistic, torsional regularization.

 We now generalize the prescription (\ref{sumint}) to an integral of form $(2\pi)^{-4}\int d^4p/(p^2-\mu^2+i\epsilon)^s$, where $s$ is an arbitrary positive integer.
 If $s=1$ or $s=2$ (which is the case considered previously), such an integral is divergent.
 If $s\ge 3$, such an integral has a finite value.
 In the Euclidean four-momentum space, this integral becomes $(-1)^s i(2\pi)^{-4}\int d^4p_\textrm{E}/(p^2_\textrm{E}+\mu^2)^s$.
 Following the steps leading to (\ref{sumint}), we obtain